 However, language remains in a constant state of flux even within small communities.
 Words and phrases are developed and take on new meanings within different social groups, businesses and organisations.
 From a marketing perspective, this offers a direct means with which to target certain audiences.
 These small slang phrases, idiosyncrasies and malapropisms then filter their way through into the mainstream and become commonplace.

 With emojis, this process is multiplied exponentially.
-The language is growing on an unprecedented level and show no signs of slowing down – quite the opposite.
+The language is growing on an unprecedented level and shows no signs of slowing down – quite the opposite.
 So, are we heading towards a world where emojis become the dominant language…!?
 Is it really possible to envisage a world where people communicate through emojis alone?
 Or is this going way too far?

 Woah!
 In Defence of Words